pinobatch/pently/docs/usage.md

 `58`  | Minor chord, second inversion
 `59`  | Major chord, second inversion

 The vibrato rate is always 1 cycle per 12 frames, which means 5 Hz on NTSC or 4.2 Hz on PAL.
 The first 12-frame cycle of a note is played without modulation in order to establish the note's pitch.
+Four depths are available, with an amplitude of 9, 19, 38, or 75 cents.

+(The following describes a planned feature)
+Portamento approaches a pitch by sliding rather than an instant change.
+The rate of pitch change can be specified on one of three
+scales: semitones per frame, predefined fractions of a semitone per frame, or a fraction of the distance to the target pitch per frame.

 [hammer-ons]: https://en.wikipedia.org/wiki/Hammer-on
 [SID]: https://en.wikipedia.org/wiki/MOS_Technology_SID#Software_emulation